algorandfoundation/puya/docs/front-end-guide/02-designing-a-language.md

    - Building on top of an existing language allows you to leverage existing developer tools and presents a familiar developer experience for your users; but limitations of the source langauge will constrain your solution.
    - Defining a language from scratch gives you the ultimate in flexibility to build something fit for the purpose of writing smart contracts and logic signatures but represents a significantly larger undertaking.
 Developer experience will be heavily influenced by the effort put into accompanying developer tools (linter, formatter, language-service/autocomplete etc)
  - If building on an existing language, will you strive for semantic compatability with the source language - or match the language only in syntax.
-   - Maintaining semantic compatability can be move restrictive than the alternative, but it ensures existing developer tooling such as code quick fixes are still relevant to code written in your dialect.
+   - Maintaining semantic compatibility can be more restrictive than the alternative, but it ensures existing developer tooling such as code quick fixes are still relevant to code written in your dialect.

 Regardless of which option is chosen, the language will be composed of a set of supported syntax (likely a subset of the source language if based on an existing one), and a library of types and functions representing the full API of your solution.